mia-platform/documentation/docs/fast_data/configuration/realtime_updater.md

 ### Kafka Projection Updates configuration

-Whenever the real-time updater performs a change on Mongo on a projection, you can choose to send a message to a Kafka topic as well, containing information about the performed change and, if possible, the state of the projection *before* and *after* the change and the document ID of the document involved in the change.
+Whenever the Real-Time Updater performs a change on Mongo on a projection, you can choose to send a message to a Kafka topic as well, containing information about the performed change and, if possible, the state of the projection *before* and *after* the change and the document ID of the document involved in the change.

 :::info
 This feature has been introduced since version v3.5.0 of the real time updater